Endodontist Marketing

 Ignoring Patient Anxiety

-Marketing that emphasizes clinical capability without addressing emotional concerns misses the patient experience reality.
-Patients don’t book with the most technically impressive endodontist they book with the one who made them feel safe.
+Marketing that emphasizes clinical capability but, however, without addressing emotional concerns ultimately misses the patient experience reality.
+Patients don’t book with the most technically impressive endodontist; rather, they book with the one who, above all, made them feel safe.

 04